Jayanth24/COVID19CountryDiseasePredictor/README.md

 ![Country 200 Days since 4/1/2020 vs New Deaths](TrainingImages/Country200Trend.png)

-We split our data by 80/20 for training and testing respectively.
-This yields 167 countries for training and 42 countries for testing.
+We split our data with a 70/15/15 split for training, testing, and validation respectively.
+This yields 110 countries for training, and 23 countries for both testing and validation.

 A statistical analysis of our training data: